kopi9999/mz80emu/doc/src/Main.md

 # main.cpp

 `main.cpp` file is responsible for running emulator by initialization of all necessary modules and supervising clock.
 It contains:

 - variables storing data of modules, their instances and interfaces,
-- defintions of types used to storing pointers to functions in arrays,
+- definitions of types used to storing pointers to functions in arrays,
 - definition of struct containing modules data,
 - definitions of functions of `MainFrame` and `MainFrameApp` - they are described in `MainFrame` and `MainFrameApp` sections of documentation.